 - Test ruthlessly and effectively, including property-based testing

 - Delight your users

 Since last year a new version of this book has been made:

 Authors: Michael T. Nygard

 This book is also on my list of great architecture books.
 This is a great hands on book, which takes you through all the things that can go wrong with software and systems.
 Michal Nygard mentions a long range of war stories of different software failures that make systems crash horribly.
-My most favorite part of the book is on stability patterns and stability antipatterns.
+My favourite part of the book is on stability patterns and stability antipatterns.
 These are patterns found around connections/endpoints which improve or decrease stability.
-This book is more relevant than ever in these days with the amount of connections our software has.
+This book is more relevant than ever these days with the amount of connections our software has.
 It is especially relevant if you are working with micro services or distributed systems in general.

 I have created a thorough review of this book here.

 Authors: Eric Freeman, Bert Bates, Kathy Sierra and Elisabeth Robson

 Do you want to learn about design patterns? look no further!
 I got this book in my hands while I was studying for my AP in computer science.
 I did not at the time understand how great this book is.
 But I read it again after I had worked a couple of years and I found it to be such a great dictionary for design patterns.

 Even though this book is very technical with a lot of code to grasp.
 It is still relatively easy to read.
 It has some great examples and humor.
 The examples in this book are in Java, but they are applicable for most programming languages.
 If you already have this book and is looking for an alternative.
 You could try an older book I also have enjoyed: Design Patterns: Elements of Reusable Object-Oriented Software